alberdingk-thijm/dnd/content/wiki/skills/medicine.md

 Allows a character to assist another in resting.

-For every point of knowledge the character has, they may attent to one resting creature.
+For every point of knowledge the character has, they may attend to one resting creature.

 Each creature attended heals while resting as though two levels or hit dice (if unlevelled) higher, essentially providing an additional 2 h.p. of healing per day.